fazlearefin/ubuntu-dev-machine-setup/README.md

 # ubuntu-dev-machine-setup | Ubuntu 24.04

+**THIS REPO IS NO LONGER MAINTAINED.
+HOWEVER, FEEL FREE TO FORK IT AND MAKE ANY CHANGES.**

+**I want to thank everyone behind Ubuntu for all these wonderful years.
+But now is the time to show the 🖕 for all the snap crap.**

+**I have fully replaced Ubuntu with Debian.
+Check out the [ansible playbooks for Debian](https://github.com/fazlearefin/debian-dev-machine-setup)**

 ## Description

 This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.